maibennett/sta235/exampleSite/content/Exams/midterm/_index.en.md

 - Use the templates provided below to guide you on how your submissions should look like.

 - **No need to write long answers**.
 Keep your answers short and precise, and address what is being asked (there are no additional points for answering something that is not being asked).
-2-3 lines answers (and even 1-liners!) are more than fine if you are addressing the question head on.

 - **No collaboration between students is permitted**.
 This is a take-home exam, but you should treat it as an open-book in-class exam.